 Support your local independent bookstore: Buy it there!

-Content: There is swearing, including two f-bombs, and some suggestive content.
-It’s in the Teen section (grades 9+) of the bookstore.
+Content: There is talk about weight loss and body issues, including some bullying, which might be triggering.
+It’s in the middle-grade graphic novel section of the bookstore.

 Hudi is a bit overweight and his parent and doctors think he should join a sport to lose weight.
 The only thing that keeps Hudi engaged in the sports — he’d rather be telling jokes — is his imaginary friend, Chunky, who is Hudi’s own personal cheerleader.
 But when Hudi gets in with a group of boys who want him to be something other than he is, Chunky and Hudi get into a fight (can you get into a fight with your imaginary friend?) and Hudi has to decide what’s truly important.

 I wanted to like this one.
 It’s got a Jewish Latinx main character (and author).
 It’s sometimes funny.
 But it mostly just made me uncomfortable.
 I suppose there are some kids out there who might like it, and perhaps it’s good for representation and empathy’s sake, but mostly this was a hard no from me.